mlpack/blog/doc/tutorials/Kirill2017Week03.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 3
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 3
+@page Kirill2017WeekThree Cross-Validation and Hyper-Parameter Tuning - Week 3
-Date: 2017-06-19 09:00:00
+@date 2017-06-19 09:00:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekThree Cross-Validation and Hyper-Parameter Tuning - Week 3

 During the third week I was working on meta tools that for a given machine learning algorithm allow to extract meta information about it, e.g. predictions